Dutta-aman/NutriBasket-Tweaks/README.md

 - **Seed coverage** — the demo seed holds 500 products; the full Indian catalogue on Open Food Facts is ~22,000 products, of which only ~1,800 have complete nutrition data.
 Shipping the full nutrition-complete set as a second seed is planned.
 - **Cold starts** — Render's free tier sleeps after ~15 minutes of inactivity; the first request after an idle period can take ~30 seconds to wake the service.
-- **No accounts** — baskets live only in the current browser session; there are no users and no persistence.
+- **No accounts (optional)** — baskets live only in the current browser session; profile sync to a Google account is optional and disabled until `VITE_GOOGLE_CLIENT_ID` is configured.
 - **Demo payments** — checkout shows a simulated UPI screen and a generated transaction ID; no real money moves.
 - **Barcode deep-links** — plain EAN-13 barcodes cannot open the app from a stock camera; only QR codes deep-link (see Scanning Flows).
-- **Roadmap ideas** — full India seed, automated tests, basket/scan-history persistence, real payment integration, AI-based nutrition guidance.
+- **Roadmap ideas** — full India seed, automated tests, basket persistence, real payment integration, AI-based nutrition guidance.

 ## Credits